OscarGuerra22/SimplifiedFTPServer/README.md

 - Make (for build configuration)

 ## Acknowledgments
-This project is a fork of my university repository and was developed as an academic assignment.
+This project is a fork of my university repository and was developed as an academic assignment, basic structure of the code was given to us.